min2ha/ukwa-site/content/target/45442/index.en.md

   "start_date": "2016-09-16T10:00:00Z"
 }

-# CSAD Illustration: An online hub for illustration students at Cardiff School of Art & Design

 This is an online hub for illustration students at Cardiff School of Art & Design at Cardiff Metropolitan University.